library-data-platform/ldpmarc/README.md

 * Linux
 * [PostgreSQL](https://www.postgresql.org/) 13.6 or later
+  * PostgreSQL 14.2 or later is recommended
+  * AWS RDS PostgreSQL is supported; Aurora is not supported
 * [pg_trgm](https://www.postgresql.org/docs/current/pgtrgm.html) (PostgreSQL module)
 * One of the following SRS data sources:
   * [LDP](https://github.com/library-data-platform/ldp) 1.6.0 or later